 10. Talk about the purpose of advertising

-My kids hardly watch television, and when we do, they don’t see commercials.
+My kids hardly watch television, and when we do, they don’t see commercials (thanks, Netflix!).
 I’m glad for it, since advertising can be very confusing to children.
-From Common Sense Media:
+According to Common Sense Media:

 “At around age 8 kids understand that ads are trying to sell something.
 Before that, they take ads at face value and assume they’re like any other entertainment — or maybe even real.”

-If at all possible, keep your preschooler away from advertising, especially at a young age.
+If at all possible, keep your child away from advertising, especially at a young age.

 But even then, she’ll still likely run into ads, from television to the Internet to the billboards you drive by every day.
 Instead of avoiding advertising completely, talk about its purpose.

-You can even point out the techniques they use, such as the upbeat music and flashy graphics, to the smiles on the children’s faces.
+You can even point out the techniques they use, such as the upbeat music, flashy graphics, and fancy food styling.

 11. Start a college fund

-You might even want to pitch in and match their contributions.
+You might even want to pitch in and match her contributions.
 For every $1 she saves in their college fund, add an extra $0.50 or $1.

-Still, I’m less concerned with income (there are plenty of other ways to encourage kids to be successful) than I am about the habit of saving for a long-term goal.
+Still, I’m less concerned with income (there are plenty of other ways to encourage kids to be successful) than I am about saving for a long-term goal.
 And college is a fantastic way to set aside money that will be put to good use.

-12. Encourage your preschooler to think different—and think big
+12. Encourage your child to think different—and think big

-Only now in my 30s am I realizing lessons about money I wish I knew earlier in life.
-I’m slowly “un-learning” many limiting beliefs I held about money, and I want to teach my kids a different way to think about earning it.
+Only in my 30s and 40s am I realizing lessons about money I wish I knew earlier in life.
+I’m slowly “un-learning” many limiting beliefs I held about money, and want to teach my kids a different way to think about earning it.

 For instance, money is abundant.
 Your child isn’t limited by how much money she can earn due to her job, gender, or career choice.
-There are also plenty of ways to earn money besides traditional employment, such as starting a business or freelancing.
+There are also plenty of ways to earn money besides traditional employment, like starting a business or freelancing.

 I also want my kids to think big.
-A few months ago, my son and I were walking through the mall, and for some reason he was enamored by all he saw, from the decorations to the delicious smells at the food court.
+My son and I were walking through the mall, and for some reason he was enamored by all he saw, from the decorations to the delicious smells at the food court.